An officially recognized retailer offering a wide array of Fluval products and expertise.

 Before you begin setting up a marine tank with corals, do some research on the types of corals you intend to include.
 Gaining a good understanding of their natural world will help you recreate a similar environment in your new aquarium.
 This is key to ensuring that your corals will grow and thrive naturally.

 Corals are living creatures, and they have special needs just like fish and plants.
 The types of corals you plan to keep will influence the equipment you’ll need.
-Consider the following factors during your planning phase.

 Verify whether the corals you plan to keep are compatible with each other, as well as with fish and other inhabitants in your aquarium.
 (For instance, some anemones eat certain species of fish and shrimp).